DoubleNegation/CompactOres/README.md

 Compact Ores are defined in a configuration file located in `.minecraft/config/compactores.toml`.
 The configuration file has the following global options in it's `[global]` section:
  * `compactOreProbability`: The likelihood that a newly generated ore block is replaced by a compact ore block
  * `minRolls`/`maxRolls`: range from which the drop multiplier will be chosen when breaking a compact ore
+ * `redrawOreBase`: whether the rock from the ore block texture should be kept instead of the rock from the rock texture should be used

 Compact ores can be defined by creating a new section in the configuration file for them.
 The name of the section needs to match the registry name of the base block, for example `["minecraft:coal_ore"]`.
 The compact ore definition supports the following parameters: